Aspect ratio (image): 1.85:1

-2:1 standard
+2.00:1

-The 2:1 aspect ratio was first used in the 1950s for the RKO Superscope format.
+The 2.00:1 aspect ratio was first used in the 1950s for the RKO Superscope format.

-Since 1998, cinematographer Vittorio Storaro has advocated for a format named "Univisium" that uses a 2:1 format.
-It is designed to be a compromise between the cinema 2.39:1 aspect ratio and the HD-TV broadcast 16:9 ratio.
+Since 1998, cinematographer Vittorio Storaro has advocated for a format named "Univisium" that uses a 2.00:1 format.
 Univisium has gained little traction in the theatrical film market, but has recently been used by Netflix and Amazon Video for productions such as House of Cards and Transparent, respectively.
-This aspect ratio is similar to the 1.9:1 standard acquisition formats mandated by these content platforms and is not necessarily a creative choice.
+This aspect ratio is similar to the 1.90:1 standard acquisition formats mandated by these content platforms and is not necessarily a creative choice.

-Moreover, some mobile devices, such as the LG G6, LG V30, Huawei Mate 10 Pro, Google Pixel 2 XL, OnePlus 5T and Sony Xperia XZ3, are embracing the 2:1 format (advertised as 18:9), as well as the Samsung Galaxy S8, Samsung Galaxy Note 8, Samsung Galaxy S9 and Samsung Galaxy Note 9 with a slightly similar 18.5:9 format.
+Moreover, some mobile devices, such as the LG G6, LG V30, Huawei Mate 10 Pro, Google Pixel 2 XL, OnePlus 5T and Sony Xperia XZ3, are embracing the 2.00:1 format (advertised as 18:9), as well as the Samsung Galaxy S8, Samsung Galaxy Note 8, Samsung Galaxy S9 and Samsung Galaxy Note 9 with a slightly similar 18.5:9 format.
 The Apple iPhone X also has a similar screen ratio of 19.5:9 (2.16:1).

-2.00:1, 2.20:1, 2.35:1, 2.39:1, 2.40:1, 2.55:1, 2.76:1 and 21:9 standard widescreen
+2.39:1

 Anamorphic format is the cinematography technique of shooting a widescreen picture on standard 35 mm film or other visual recording media with a non-widescreen native aspect ratio.
-When projected, images have an approximate 2.00:1, 2.20:1, 2.35:1, 2.39:1, 2.40:1, 2.55.1 and 2.76.1 (often rounded to 21:9) aspect ratio.
-"21:9 aspect ratio" is actually 64:27 (= 43:33), or approximately 2.37:1, and is near both cinematic movie aspect ratios.
-Most Indian Bollywood films were shot in the 1.37:1 ratio until 1972, when 2.39:1 became standard for all Bollywood movies.

-Mobile devices are now starting to use the 21:9 format, such as the Sony Xperia 1.
+When projected the image is then stretched back into the original proportions.